v2b1n/adi_to_qrz/README.md

   * A: By default - no, the script will NOT empty the file you specified for import.
 If you specify a key "-d" - yes, it will.

-* Q: _If i specify "-d" flag so my ADI logfile is emptied - what happens to the erroneous/non-imported QSO-records?
+* Q: _If I specify the "-d" flag so that my ADI logfile is getting emptied - what happens to the erroneous/non-imported QSO-records?
   * A: All failed records are written into a separate ADI-logfile in the same directory.
 The name of this new logfile is "YYYMMDD_HHmm_failed_records.adi", where YYYYMMDD_HHmm is the current date and time.